mgabon/mgabon/README.md

 📚️ I want to improve on my technical skills.

-👨‍💻 I'm looking to collaborate on a e-commerce web application.
+👨‍💻 I'm looking to collaborate on any large scale web application.

 💬 Ask me about basketball or anime and we'll be friends.